Skip to main content

 It describes the behavior of a communication channel in response to an impulse signal.
 In signal processing, an impulse signal has zero amplitude at all other times and amplitude at time 0 for the signal.
 Using a Dirac Delta function, we can approximate this.

-As a result, all frequencies are responded to equally by Î´(t).
+The result of this calculation is that all frequencies are responded to equally by δ(t).
 This is crucial since we never know which frequencies a system will affect when examining an unidentified one.
-Since it can test the system for all frequencies, Î´(t) becomes the perfect option for determining how a system will react.
+Since it can test the system for all frequencies, δ(t) becomes the perfect option for determining how a system will react.

 If we send a signal in the typical wireless communication medium, that signal will arrive at the receiver as MPCs or multi-paths [Read more].
-They arrive at the recipient at different times.
-They are linear in nature and are delayed variants of the same signal.
+They arrive at the recipient at different times, and are linear in nature, delayed variants of the same signal.

-The Doppler effect is detected when either the transmitter or receiver or both are moving.
-The receiving frequency increases as the MS or mobile station approaches the BS or base station.
-When MS moves away from the receiver, on the other hand, the frequency of receiving decreases.
+The Doppler effect is detected when either the transmitter or receiver, or both, are moving.
+The receiving frequency increases as the mobile station approaches the base station.
+When the mobile station moves away, the receiving frequency decreases.

 Channel Impulse Response Equation: